seq-code/seqcode/README.md

    contain the untruncated family and/or first names.
 5. All personal genus names should be feminine regardless of the gender identity of the person they commemorate.
-6. Names should not be deliberately contentious or abusive of any person, race, religion, political belief, or ideology.
+6. Names should not be deliberately contentious or abusive of any person, gender or sexual identity, race, religion, political belief, or ideology.
 7. Names that include mnemonic cues are preferred because they promote learning and memory.